Karl-Anthony Towns NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Karl-Anthony Towns Insights vs. the Nuggets

-- Towns is responsible for taking 6.0% of his team's field goal attempts this season with 14.8 per game.
+- This season, Karl-Anthony Towns has made 7.3 shots from the floor per game, which accounts for 6.0% of his team's total makes.

-- He's connected on 2.1 threes per game, or 6.0% of his team's makes from beyond the arc this season.
+- Towns is averaging 5.7 three-point field goal attempts per game this season, which is 6.0% of his team's tries from beyond the arc.

-- Towns' Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Towns' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.

-- The Nuggets are the eighth-best defensive team in the league, giving up 112.5 points per contest.
+- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.

-- On the glass, the Nuggets are ranked No. 1 in the league, allowing 40.8 rebounds per game.
+- Allowing 40.8 rebounds per game, the Nuggets are the best team in the league.

-- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- The Nuggets concede 25.7 assists per game, 15th-ranked in the NBA.

-- The Nuggets are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per contest.
+- In terms of 3-pointers, the Nuggets have allowed 11.4 makes per game, third in the league.

 Karl-Anthony Towns vs. the Nuggets